V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkukulu : chief, king / big thing, difficult thing, embarrassing thing / edge of an object

-– nkukumi : someone who stutters, someone who babbles, someone who stammers
+– nkukumi : someone who stutters, someone who mumbles, someone who mutters

 – nkukutu : hardness / sickly state, illness